 Emirates NBD Bank PJSC (the "Bank") was incorporated in the United Arab Emirates on 16 July 2007 consequent to the merger between Emirates Bank International PJSC ("EBI") and National Bank of Dubai PJSC ("NBD"), under the Commercial Companies Law (Federal Law Number 8 of 1984 as amended) as a Public Joint Stock Company.
-The Federal Law No. 2 of 2015, concerning Commercial Companies has come into effect from 1 July 2015, replacing the Federal Law No. 8 of 1984.

-The consolidated financial statements for the year ended 31 December 2019 comprise the financial statements of the Bank and its subsidiaries (together referred to as the "Group") and the Group's interest in associates and joint ventures.
+The consolidated financial statements for the year ended 31 December 2020 comprise the financial statements of the Bank and its subsidiaries (together referred to as the "Group") and the Group's interest in associates and joint ventures.

 The Bank is listed on the Dubai Financial Market (TICKER: "EMIRATESNBD").
-The Group's principal business activities are corporate banking, consumer banking, treasury and Islamic banking.
+The Group's principal business activities are corporate and institutional banking, retail banking, treasury and Islamic banking.
 The Bank's website is www.emiratesnbd.com.
-For details of activities of subsidiaries, refer to Note 41.
+For details of activities of subsidiaries, refer to Note 40.